4Lexium/Data-Analysis-and-Machine-Learning/project1/README.md

 figure folder contains the all the saved plots.

-Project1.pdf describes the theory and methods used in this report, and offsers a discussion on the plots what they mean.
+Project1.pdf describes the theory and methods used in this report, it offsers a discussion on the plots and what they mean.